-- Facilities.
-The district’s significant decline in enrollment has left a glut of space, yet Manchester Proud failed to address, in any way, the issue of excess space which, given the continued and projected decline in enrollment, makes the omission more than curious.
+- Facilities: The district’s significant decline in enrollment has left a glut of space, yet Manchester Proud failed to address, in any way, which, given the continued and projected decline in enrollment, makes the omission more than curious.

-- Union contracts.
-As Chair of the Special Committee on Negotiations, I twice asked Manchester Proud Coordinator Barry Brensinger to have the assembled business people review the teachers contract.
+- Union contracts: As Chair of the Special Committee on Negotiations, I twice asked Manchester Proud Coordinator Barry Brensinger to have the assembled business people review the teachers contract.
 They refused.
-One cannot fully assess, understand or appreciate the day to day operations of the district without reviewing that contract or those of the other five labor union the district has.
-Moreover, it is IMPOSSIBLE to discuss the district’s finances and have any honest discussion of or true “focus on fiscal sustainability” without considering the contracts.
+One cannot fully assess, understand or appreciate the day to day operations of the district without reviewing that contract or those of the district’s other five labor unions.
+Moreover, it is IMPOSSIBLE to discuss the district’s finances and have any honest discussion of, or true “focus on fiscal sustainability,” without considering the contracts.
 The single biggest driver of school district spending is the teachers contract.
 It needs to be reformed if it is to be sustained and that is why we didn’t get a contract with the teachers.
-Their position was that they wanted their “step raises,” which cost $1.9 million dollars per year at current salary levels in addition to COLAs.
-Note well that the step raises alone spend all the schools get in increased spending under the tax cap.
+Their position was that they wanted their “step raises,” which cost $1.9 million dollars per year at current salary levels, in addition to COLAs.
+Note well that the step raises alone spend all the schools get in increased funding under the tax cap.

-- Magnet Schools.
-While this study recommends the district explore magnet schools, it does absolutely nothing to identify the current magnet programs the district has or how they could be built on.
-Moreover, this suggestion that the district develop magnet schools is in the subsection entitled “Explore Opportunities for New Revenue.”
-Magnet programs won’t come close to breaking even if Manchester residents choose to enroll their kids in them.
+- Magnet Schools: While this study recommends the district explore magnet schools, it does absolutely nothing to identify its current magnet programs or how they could be built on.
+Moreover, this suggestion is in the subsection entitled “Explore Opportunities for New Revenue.”
+There will be no new revenue if Manchester residents choose to enroll their kids in Magnet Schools.
 Those who enroll from outside the district won’t do much better than break even.
 The idea that this is a “net plus” on the revenue side is simply wrong and demonstrates the ignorance of how school funding works by those who published this plan.

-It’s also the reason why this plan recommends the district “dismantle leveling.”
+It’s also the reason why this plan recommends that the district “dismantle leveling.”
 The push to “dismantle leveling” comes from the Granite State Organizing Project and its student Y.O.U.
 (Youth Opportunities Unlimited) subsidiary.
-In 2015, flanked by members of this group, which are refugee and immigrant students, Assistant Superintendent David Ryan proclaimed that leveling needed to end if we were to see more students “of color” enter AP classes.
+In 2015, flanked by members of this group, which are refugee and immigrant students of color, Assistant Superintendent David Ryan proclaimed that leveling needed to end if we were to see more students of color enter AP classes.
 Ironically, as mentioned earlier, there was a significant increase in minority participation in AP classes without eliminating leveling.
 At the time, Ryan warned of those who would oppose leveling, saying they would do so for reasons of “pride, prejudice and power.”
-In other words, white people whose students were in AP classes would fight the elimination of leveling for those reasons.
-Somehow, their students’ accomplishments would be tarnished were more minority students involved.
+In other words, white people would fight the elimination of leveling for those reasons.
+Somehow, their students’ accomplishments would be tarnished if more minority students involved.
 Ridiculous!
-Loathsome.
+Loathsome!

-In April, 2019, Superintendent Dr. Bolgen Vargas presented reasons to de-level Manchester’s schools.
+In April 2019, then Superintendent Dr. Bolgen Vargas presented reasons to de-level Manchester’s schools.
 I am still waiting for the additional data and data breakdowns I asked for during that meeting.
-The requests were made because the data they presented, while almost exclusively focused on achievement by race, had enough information about socioeconomic demographics that it was clear that the driver of under achievement in the Manchester School District was not race or ethnicity, but poverty and family status.
+The requests were made because the data they presented, while almost exclusively focused on achievement by race, had enough information about socioeconomic demographics that it was clear that the driver of under achievement in the Manchester School District was neither race nor ethnicity.
+It was poverty and family status.
 There was also information that undermined the claim that “once in a track, always in a track.”
-If Manchester suffers systemic bigotry in any way, it is the “soft bigotry of low expectations.”
-Will those expectations go away with leveling?
+If Manchester suffers systemic bigotry, it is the “soft bigotry of low expectations.”
+Will those expectations improve without leveling?
 Doubt it.

-What I can say is that my children enrolled in West High’s STEAM Ahead program.
+My children were enrolled in West High’s STEAM Ahead program.
 The classes weren’t leveled and the level of instruction was determined by the slower students in the class.
-For all the training in “differentiation” of instruction, it just didn’t happen.
-Moreover, the group based projects, which Manchester Proud moves toward lock, stock and barrel, were invariably structured so that a higher achieving student was always put with lower achieving students.
-Guess who did all the work and guess who all got the great grade?
-Not for nothing, guess what always took twice the time or more than it should have.
+For all the training in “differentiation of instruction,” which is supposed to teach to everyone in the mixed class at their own level, it just didn’t happen.
+Moreover, the group based projects, which Manchester Proud moves toward lock, stock and barrel, were invariably structured so that a higher achieving student was always coupled with lower achieving students.
+Guess who did all the work and guess who all got the great grades.
+Guess what always took at least twice the time it should have.
 Right, the project, and therefore the overall pace of the class.
 I’m not saying that we shouldn’t look at how our classes are structured and figure out better ways to ensure high expectations and achievement levels for all, but “dismantling leveling” is a political talking point, not a sound instructional model.
 If it worked, there wouldn’t be tryouts for athletic teams in high schools.
 There wouldn’t be freshman, JV and varsity teams.
 Everybody’d be lumped together and the teams would be awesome.
-This recommendation is dogma of the left.
+This recommendation is political dogma of the left.

-UPDATE: So, too, are the recommendations to adopt “restorative justice” reforms in disciplining kids.
+So, too, are the recommendations to adopt “restorative justice” reforms in disciplining kids.
 The Obama Administration pushed this on schools across the country to address alleged racial injustice in the disciplining of students.
 It works along the same line of thought as “disproportionate minority contact” with police departments.
-Because minority children are disciplined more often than white children, restorative justice says, basically, discipline is inherently racist, just like arresting a person who is a minority is inherently racist.
+Because minority children are disciplined more often than white children, restorative justice says discipline is inherently racist, just like arresting a person who is a minority is inherently racist.
 They ignore the question over whether or not the offense requiring discipline actually happened.
 Restorative justice wants to talk to the offender, understand them and council them toward better behavior.
 In other words, there are no consequences for one’s actions.
-Just so you know, the Parkland High School shooter was handled by the schools restorative justice approach to “working with” students.
+The Parkland High School shooter was handled by the school’s restorative justice approach to “working with” students.
 What Manchester needs is a clear and concise code of conduct that is decisively applied to all students in all schools.
 Right now, principals enforce what they want to enforce and ignore what they don’t.
 It’s a mess and needs to be cleaned up.